 - Acting out situations to encourage self-awareness

-- Expressing what they think about the world and different situations in the society
+- Expressing what they think about the world and different situations in society

 Dramatherapists working in clinics or nursing homes can also perform the following tasks: